x8c8r/the-wysd-constitution/README.md

 President, members of the parliament and other positions of power are chosen through democratic elections as well as by the president

 ## Rights
-As a citizen you are granted freedom of speech, freedom of posting and right to own a thread
+As a citizen you aren't granted freedom of speech, freedom of posting and right to own a thread

 ## Judicial system
 Justice shall be administered by AI Overlords